d-indifference/kashiwa/README.md

 ### How I can translate the site to my language?

-You now have an easier way to create your own localization for the Torichan engine.
+You now have an easier way to create your own localization for the Kashiwa engine.

 An example file with all the localizable strings can be found at: `kashiwa/src/locale/locale-en.ts`